One Mistake All Women Make…

 Interval Training For Extreme Fat Loss

-Interval Training, exercise 2 Comments »
+Exercise, Interval Training 4 Comments »

 If you go to the gym right now, you’ll see hundreds of people working on their New Year’s Resolution to lose weight.
 And almost all of them are doing the exact same thing: 45 minutes in their “fat loss zone.”